-- (6) The tree is in severe decline and diseased, or remedial treatments or corrective practices that would facilitate saving the tree are not feasible, including on slopes. - (7) Tree has been identified to have High or Extreme tree risk rating as calculated by an ISA Tree Risk Assessment Qualified Arborist and the proposed action would mitigate risk to an acceptable level.
-If a tree permit is submitted on the grounds of tree risk, an ISA tree risk assessment form must be included with the application. - (8) The tree is the host of a pest or pathogen that has potential to cause irreconcilable effects to the urban forest. - (9) The proposed action must be done in conformance with the provisions set forth in the Solar Shade Control Act (California Public Resources Code §25890 et seq.). - (10) The tree has, or will imminently, interfere with utility services where such interference cannot be controlled or remedied through reasonable modification, relocation or repair of the utility service or the pruning of the root or branch structure of the tree; or where removal or pruning is required by a public utility to comply with California Public Utility Commission (CPUC) or Federal Energy Regulatory Commission (FERC) rules or regulations. - (11) The proposed action is necessary to remediate damage caused by the tree to the surrounding permitted infrastructure and there are no reasonable solutions to adapt or relocate the infrastructure to accommodate for the tree. - (12) The removal of the tree is necessary to repair a geological hazard. - (13) The tree is suppressing or is suppressed by the growth and development of an adjacent protected tree of higher value, and removal of the tree will create improved growing conditions for the suppressed tree to thrive.
+- 6. The tree is in severe decline and diseased, or remedial treatments or corrective practices that would facilitate saving the tree are not feasible. - 7.
+Tree has been identified to have High or Extreme tree risk rating as calculated by an ISA Tree Risk Assessment Qualified Arborist and the proposed action would mitigate risk to an acceptable level.
+If a tree permit is submitted on the grounds of tree risk, an ISA tree risk assessment form must be included with the application. - 8.
+The tree is the host of a pest or pathogen that has potential to cause irreconcilable affects to the urban forest. - 9.
+The proposed action must be done to conform with the provisions set forth in the Solar Shade Control Act (California Public Resources Code §25890 et seq.). - 10.
+The tree has, or will imminently, interfere with utility services where such interference cannot be controlled or remedied through reasonable modification, relocation or repair of the utility service or the pruning of the root or branch structure of the tree; or where removal or pruning is required by a public utility to comply with California Public Utility Commission (CPUC) or Federal Energy Regulatory Commission (FERC) rules or regulations. - 11.
+The proposed action is necessary to remediate damage caused by the tree to surrounding permitted infrastructure and there are no reasonable solutions to adapt or relocate the infrastructure to accommodate for the tree. - 12.
+The removal of the tree is necessary to repair a geologic hazard.

+13. The tree is suppressing or is suppressed by the growth and development of an adjacent protected tree of higher value, and removal of the tree will create improved growing conditions for the suppressed tree to thrive.